dethspikee/notes/topics/elements_of_programming.md

 * **procedures** - description of rules that allow us to manipulate data.

-Any powerful programming language should describe primite data and primite procedures and should have methods for combining and abstracting procedures and data.
+Any powerful programming language should describe primitive data and primitive procedures and should have methods for combining and abstracting procedures and data.